Bankstown City FC: History

 In 2001, Bankstown City won the NSW Winter Super League and were promoted to the NSW Premier League.
 The club's members financed an upgrade to their home ground at Jensen Oval, which saw the installation of TV Standard lighting and covered seating.

 In 2004, Bankstown City finished in the top four earning participation in the finals series.
 They went on to win the NSWPL Grand Final against Belconnen in front of 7500 fans at Marconi Stadium, bringing back the Championship to Bankstown for the first time in 10 years.

 In 2005 local junior, former Socceroo and current player Sasho Petrovski re-joined Bankstown when the NSL was disbanded.
 Bankstown City started the season strongly, and finished the season in first place on the ladder despite losing Petrovski, and Chad Gibson to the A-League midway through the season.
 Peter Tsekenis took on the role of Player/Coach, and Bankstown City were for the second time in a decade back-to-back Champions, defeating Bonnyrigg White Eagles 3–1 in the Grand Final in front of 8000 fans at Parramatta Stadium.

 The 2007 season the first grade finished in second position on the ladder.
 In the finals, Bankstown City were defeated by Blacktown City in the grand final 3–1.
 While the youth finished in 3rd spot of the club championship, their highest achievement since coming into the competition.

-In 2008, Bankstown City defeated Sydney Olympic in the Final of the Waratah Cup for the second time.
+Bankstown City defeated Sydney Olympic in the Final of the Waratah Cup for the second time in 2008 and prevailing 3–1 winners.

 They were relegated to the NSW Super League (Tier 2) in 2011.
 In 2013 they competed in a revamped National Premier Leagues NSW 2 competition and suffered a further relegation to the NPL NSW 3 Men's competition in 2017.